 Note: Super is a key with the windows logo right of left CTRL.

 That’s all for now.
-Don’t forget to provide us with your valuable feedback in comment section.
+Don’t forget to provide us with your valuable feedback in the comment section.